vprusso/toqito/README.md

 # ToQITo (Theory of Quantum Information Toolkit)

 Suite of Python tools that come in handy when considering various concepts in quantum information.

+The inspiration for this package is heavily influenced by the [QETLAB](http://www.qetlab.com) package in MATLAB.
+Many of the functions found here are direct ports of those functions converted into Python code.

 ## Testing